top of page

 • Other Hopewell earthworks have been laid out using similar alignments

 At the end of the 1996 conference book A View From the Core, the editors conclude with commentary and critique by the archaeologist Olaf H. Prufer.
 [Prufer 1996] He represents an 'old guard' of Ohio archaeology.
 He has nothing good to say about archaeoastronomy or Marshall's theories and makes a good point about the need for empirical evidence.
 This was written before the ubiquity of computational statistics, now called data science.
-This problem of geometry, measurement, and structure will be considered in subsequent articles.

-Part VI - Time
+Part VI - Landscape

 Part VII - Memory